-The scary news is that we are getting very close to Christmas, so the stress of finding the perfect gift for your loved ones is starting to reach panic mode.
+The stress of finding the perfect gift for your loved ones can sometimes send you into panic mode.
 The good news is we’ve got you covered with an absolutely banging gift guide that will delight even the toughest member of your family.

 Now, more than ever, is the perfect time to support local, First Nations-owned businesses.
 Not sure where to start?
 No worries, keep scrolling to uncover a literal treasure trove of gift ideas that are sustainable, unique and best of all, Indigenous-owned and operated.